juance20/ArchRiceDotfiles/README.md

 # ArchRice

-A minimalist design using ArchLinux, Hyprland and WayBar
+A minimalist design on ArchLinux, using Hyprland and WayBar

 ## Features